postmart/docker_pgpool/README.md

 #### Dockerfile
 There is ruby installed in the docker image, as I am locally testing with rails app.
 Feel free to remove ruby from the image to free some space.

-#### Help
-I had no time to add any kind of error checks :) So feel free to improve any single line :)